Click here to view video

 SEVIS & Student Visa Information

-Foreign students who are admitted to the LL.M. program must provide a complete SEVIS Foreign Address (including home number, street name, city, state/province, and postal code) with their application materials.
-Complete information about the student visa process can be found on the U.S. Visas website.
+Students admitted to the LL.M. program who are non-U.S. citizens or Permanent Residents must provide a complete SEVIS Foreign Address (this is our permanent residential address abroad, including home number, street name, city, state/province, and postal code).
+Information about the student visa process can be found on the U.S. Visas website.
 Please allow sufficient time to obtain your LL.M. admissions letter and I-20 or DS-2019 student visa document when scheduling your interview with the U.S. Embassy/Consulate.
 For students who expect to bring a dependent spouse and/or child(ren) to the United States, please also complete and submit Syracuse University's Dependent Request Form.

 Additional LL.M.
 Program Information